10yard/dkafe/readme.md

 This project includes:
  - An interactive frontend launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.
- - A rom patcher that will automatically generate 27 Donkey Kong hacks from the included patch files.
+ - A rom patcher that will automatically generate 27 Donkey Kong hacks using the included patch files.
  - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
  - LUA scripts to interface the front end with MAME allowing for data to pass seamlessly.
  - 3 new Donkey Kong hacks made specifically for DKAFE:
    - DK Who - Jumpman has regenerated as the next Dr Who and can use the Tardis to teleport through spacetime.
    - DK Lava Panic - Jumpman must keep his cool and move quickly to avoid the rising Lava.
    - DK Last Man Standing - Lose penalty points instead of lives so don't make a mistake unless you have enough points to survive.

+This project does not include:
+ - Roms

 ## Plot